For those of you who have been studying the Forex market, you may have noticed a pattern in the analysis of support and resistance patterns.

 Supply and demand are both expressions of the same thing: human behaviour.
 And human behaviour is influenced by both supply and demand.

 On the other hand… support and resistance is similarly influenced by human behaviour, even more so with retail traders as they watch support and resistance levels within a heard.
 This gives the Banks “smart money” their opportunity to manipulate the markets.

-So in my opinion a supply and demand methodology will give you an edge in the markets, if you agree after reading this post then you need to check out the advanced supply and demand course that will FAST TRACK your success clicking here.
+So in my opinion a supply and demand methodology will give you an edge in the markets, if you agree after reading this post then you need to check out the Forex masterclass course that will FAST TRACK your success clicking here.

 What is a support and resistance?

 There are two things you must understand before we begin: A support and resistance pattern is a pattern in which the price of a currency is above its support or resistance.

 If a currency has a lot of supply, then it will usually be above its support or resistance.
 This can often create trading opportunities and make things more interesting for you.
 If a currency has a lot of demand, then it will usually be below its support or resistance.